Please enable JavaScript in your browser to use this page.

 Section 106 Monitoring Fees

-The council charges a fixed fee for the monitoring of Section 106 agreements.
-The fee is set at £420 per obligation to be written into all Section 106 agreements.
+We charge a fixed fee for the monitoring of Section 106 agreements: £441 per obligation, to be written into all Section 106 agreements.

-The fee is capped at £10,000 per legal agreement and is payable on commencement of development.
+The fee is capped at £10,000 per legal agreement, and is payable on commencement of your development.